 The proceeds of the Series 1992 Revenue bonds were placed in an irrevocable trust to provide for all future debt service payments on the Series 1989 Revenue bonds.
-At September 30, 2018, the outstanding principal of defeased Series 1989 bonds was \$2,200,000.
+At September 30, 2019, the Series 1989 bonds were fully defeased.

 All assets held by irrevocable trusts for the refunding of prior outstanding debt and the corresponding liabilities are not included in the Authority's financial statements.